Universal Freezing Transitions of Dipole-Conserving Chains: Blockages and fully extended states

-2. Consider a $d=\infty$ system in an FES and a subregion $\mathcal{A}$ of the chain that is enclosed by two type-1 blockages, so that $\mathcal{A}$ is dynamically disconnected from the rest of the chain.
+\textbf{Type-2 blockages}. \ Consider a $d=\infty$ system in an FES and a subregion $\mathcal{A}$ of the chain that is enclosed by two type-1 blockages, so that $\mathcal{A}$ is dynamically disconnected from the rest of the chain.
 We also require that within $\mathcal{A}$ there are no type-1 blockages.
 In cases where there are no type-1 blockages in the entire system, $\mathcal{A}$ coincides with the whole chain.
-An example of region $\mathcal{A}$ is presented in Fig.~\ref{fig:colorscheme}(a).
-Within $\mathcal{A}$ we employ a useful colour scheme according to which regions separated by a sequence of $k-2$ holes have particles of different colours, as represented in Fig.~\ref{fig:colorscheme}(b) where two sequences of $k-2$ holes are separated by a non-zero number of sequences of $k-3$ holes.
-Note that two sequences of $k-2$ can also be next to each other, i.e. enclose just one particle and no sequence of $k-3$ holes.
+In the following we call any sequence of $k-2$ holes enclosed between two particles in an FES a “type-2 edge”.
+An example of such a region $\mathcal{A}$ is presented in Fig.~\ref{fig:colorscheme}(a).
+Within $\mathcal{A}$ we employ a useful colour scheme according to which regions separated by a type-2 edge have particles of different colours.
+An example is shown in Fig.~\ref{fig:colorscheme}(b), where two type-2 edges are separated by a nonzero number of sequences of $k-3$ holes.
+Note that two type-2 edges can also be next to each other, i.e., enclose just one particle and no sequence of $k-3$ holes.

-Consider the local Krylov sector composed of all the particle configurations in $\mathcal{A}$ that can be reached starting from the local FES that originally occupies $\mathcal{A}$.
-In Appendix \ref{sec:proof2colour} we prove that:\\
+Consider the local Krylov sector composed of all the particle configurations in $\mathcal{A}$ that can be reached starting from the sub-FES that originally occupies $\mathcal{A}$.
+In Appendix \ref{sec:proof2colour} we prove the following:\\

-\emph{Any configuration in this local Krylov sector can be dynamically reached by partitioning $\mathcal{A}$ into disjoint subregions that contain at most two different colours each and, starting from the local FES, performing independent series of hops within each of these subregions.} \\
+\emph{Any configuration in this local Krylov sector can be dynamically reached by partitioning $\mathcal{A}$ into disjoint subregions that contain at most two different colours each and, starting from the sub-FES, performing independent series of hops within each of these subregions.} \\

+Note that different particle configurations in the local Krylov sector might be associated with different partitions.
+In the following, we refer to the statement above as “2-colour connectivity”.
 An example of such a partition for the local subregion in Fig.~\ref{fig:colorscheme}(b) is represented in Fig.~\ref{fig:colorscheme}(c).
-Note that different particle configurations in the local Krylov sector might be associated with different partitions.
-In the following, we will refer to the statement above as “2-colour connectivity”. \\